CrossRef/event-data-user-guide/docs/service/quickstart.md

       ],
       [

 That's all for now.
-The [Service](service) section describes the Query API and connected services in depth.
+The [Query API](query-api) page describes the Query API and connected services in depth.